crmaykish/mackerel-68k/README.md

 Mackerel is a series of homebrew computers based on the Motorola 68000 series of processors.
 The first iteration uses the 8-bit variant, the MC68008.
 The goal of this project is to gradually work my way up the family tree, building systems based on the 68010, the 68020/30 and eventually the 68040, each time increasing the complexity of the hardware and improving the software support.

-Mackerel-08 runs uClinux as will the 68010-based system.
+Mackerel-08 runs uClinux as will the Mackerel-10.
 The long-term goal is to run a modern kernel with MMU support on the 68030 and 68040.

 See the [Hackaday Project Page](https://hackaday.io/project/183861-mackerel-68k-computer) for pictures, build logs, and more.